Generating Surface Data for Computerized

 Complete, accurate surface data of the entire aircraft plus high-resolution scans of weapons and gun bays were required.
 Lockheed Martin came to Exact Metrology for scanning capabilities that would generate surface data to be fed into computerized flight simulations.

-The data was needed to insure that weapons delivery systems would survive in 21st-century combat environments.
+The data was needed to ensure that weapons delivery systems would survive in 21st-century combat environments.
 Aerospace contractors such as Lockheed Martin continually search for ways to mitigate the high costs of testing.
 One solution is using a commercial activity instead of a military test facility—and digital rather than physical means.

 - Capturing the 3D shape of a full-size airplane of 50 feet long with a 31-foot wingspan